-DV: No, I do not believe that there is a place for anger in the professional world.
+DV: No, I do not believe there is a place for anger in the professional world.
 Disagreements need to be worked out cordially, and attention should be refocused on the task’s primary goal and vision.
 All think of the big picture and move on from the nitty-gritty.
-As a scientist, there were many times, experiments failed, and hypotheses were proved wrong.
-There is no place for emotions in medical science – we have to keep emotions at bay – and critically analyze the situation and develop a path forward.
+As a scientist, experiments failed many times, and hypotheses were proved wrong.
+There is no place for emotions in medical science – we have to keep emotions at bay – critically analyze the situation, and develop a path forward.
 I use the same principles of anger management in my current role.
-Tip for aspiring professionals would be to strive to put emotions at bay and let analytical thinking and science guide the way.
+A tip for aspiring professionals would be to strive to put emotions at bay and let analytical thinking and science guide the way.

 LA: From Hyderabad, India, to the US.
 Many years since you are settled abroad.
-Have you found your tribe with who you can hang out with or do you prefer staying indoors with family?
+Have you found your tribe with who you can hang out, or do you prefer staying indoors with family?
 Also, is it alienating at the top?

-I do not believe it is alienating as you grow to the top – being your authentic self and humble with all your accomplishments takes one a long way!
+I do not believe it is alienating as you grow to the top – being your authentic self and humble with all your accomplishments takes you a long way!

 LA: Do you feel there is a bias toward women speakers?
 If yes, what do you think are the reasons?

 DV: I think women are generally underrepresented in tech conferences over a while.
-The attitude toward women speakers in tech is evolving as we see more speakers; however, the momentum is at a snail pace.
+The attitude toward women speakers in tech is evolving as we see more speakers; however, the momentum is slow.